How You Can Use SERP Features to Boost Traffic

 One way is to supplement your SEO strategy with a keyword rank checker, like AccuRanker.
 Our software shows which SERP features are available for your target keywords, for example if there’s a featured snippet or paid ads, that may boost, or reduce your organic traffic.

 It’s then possible to check keywords and optimise them in order to target SERP features which are useful for you.
 For example, you might be an agency with a client owning a number of local businesses selling flowers, which wants to appear as the top result in a local pack when people search for a local flower delivery store, e.g. “online flower delivery Cambridge”.

 With a keyword rank-checker like AccuRanker, you can quickly identify which keywords include a local pack, and then see your current ranking.
-You can then optimise content to improve its ranking with target keywords and track your progress with our intuitive and easy to use software – improving the chances of your client appearing in a local pack.
+You can then optimize content to improve its ranking with target keywords and track your progress with our intuitive and easy-to-use software – improving the chances of your client appearing in a local pack.

 If you haven’t already, sign up for a 14-day free trial with AccuRanker.
 No credit card details needed!

-To help, we’ve put together a list of various SERP features, explaining what they are, why they’re important, and some optimisation tips.
+To help, we’ve put together a list of various SERP features, explaining what they are, why they’re important, and some optimization tips.

 Featured snippets are designed to provide the most relevant answer to a search query in the most direct way possible.
 They can appear in different forms, such as paragraphs, bulleted or numbered lists, and tables – although the most common is a paragraph.